Anon Mig 2015 Review by The Good Ride

 The Anon Mig Goggle is rather unique.
 The goggle itself isn’t anything special but It’s got an integrated bandanna that attaches magnetically.
 It’s one of those things that after it’s invented everyone goes yeah that makes total sense but then you think why hasn’t anyone done this before.

 It creates the perfect amount of separation between your face so you can breath normal when you are going up a chair or waiting in line.
-When your going down the hill it the wind from high speed riding presses up against your mouth like a normal bandanna but the rest is good.
+When you’re going down the hill it the wind from high-speed riding presses up against your mouth like a normal bandanna but the rest is good.

 About the actual goggle

 The Anon Mig goggle is no slouch either.
 Anon has always made good goggles and this is no exception.

 It’s got a good field of view and has a pretty decent peripheral vision.
 The triple foam seems to be mandatory these days and it’s got a comfortable fit around the face.
 Also, there is a bevy of lens options coming as well so you have the right lens for almost any preference and light condition.
 Right now there aren’t many lenses in stock to try but there will be.
 Peter and I both fog up pretty easy and so far we had no issues with fogging which I thought would happen because often times a bandanna goggle combo can make them fog easier.

 So all in all this is a pretty nice system that is a good idea.